-Research from Massachusetts General Hospital, Harvard Medical School, Bender Institute of Neuroimaging, and University of Massachusetts Medical School found that as little as 30 minutes a day of meditation for eight weeks has measurable alterations in gray-matter; including parts of the brain linked with memory, sense of self, empathy, and stress.
+Research from Massachusetts General Hospital, Harvard Medical School, Bender Institute of Neuroimaging, and University of Massachusetts Medical School found that as little as 30 minutes a day of meditation for eight weeks has measurable alterations in gray matter.
+These modifications including parts of the brain linked with memory, sense of self, empathy, and stress.
 (8)

 When we practice having control of our mind and staying calm in the face of stress, we can use that skill when we need it to fall asleep.
-If we are worrying about tomorrow, thinking about something that happened five years ago, or experiencing looping thoughts when trying to get some shut-eye, we are set up for sleep hygiene failure.
+However, if we worry about tomorrow, think about something that happened five years ago, or experiencing looping thoughts when trying to get some shut-eye, we are set up for sleep hygiene failure.